Back

 Tired at the end of the day: is it easier to hit the McDonald’s drive-thru than cook at home?

 Habits can be challenging—especially once they’re established.
-The 4 levels of consciousness play a huge role in shaping our daily decisions.
+The 4 levels of Competence play a huge role in shaping our daily decisions.
 Buying a coffee, donut, and breakfast sandwich from Dunkin’ on the way to work isn’t always about hunger.
 For many, it’s about routine—the ritual that makes the morning feel right.

 The 4 levels of consciousness can be our greatest tool—or our downfall.